Broiled Flat Iron Steak with Soy Ginger Sauce

 ingredients to make broiled flat iron steak with soy ginger sauce

-• Light Brown Sugar: Adds a touch of sweetness to counterbalance the saltiness of the soy sauce.
+• Light Brown Sugar: Offsets the saltiness of the soy sauce and brings a mellow sweetness that helps balance the sauce.

 • Jump to the printable recipe for precise measurements